 I like tofu jelly, a.k.a. dou hua, a soft tofu pudding eaten with a drizzle of palm sugar or honey (or maple syrup if you Americanize it).
 You can use soft silken tofu for this dessert.
 Eat it cold straight from the fridge, at room temperature, or even zap it in the microwave for 1-2 minutes to warm it up.
 Serve the block of silken tofu straight and use a spoon to scoop bites of silken tofu lightly sweetened.

-TIP: I can't pick up soft or firm silken tofu with chopsticks.
-I use a spoon to enjoy silken tofu.
+TIP: Because I struggle to pick up soft or firm silken tofu with chopsticks, I use a spoon to enjoy silken tofu.

 One of my favorite way of eating silken tofu “raw” is in smoothies and dark chocolate pudding.